-- Studies of SARS and other diseases have shown that dry particles can travel surprising distances, and still cause infection.
+- Studies of SARS, Covid, and other diseases have shown that dry particles can travel surprising distances, and still cause infection.

 - Surgical masks are usually designed to protect the environment from the wearer, not vice versa.
 If you’re buying blue masks, keep this in mind.
 Depending on their design, those blue masks usually test between 15% and 80% effective.
 The best are designed to filter the smallest particles, and have something at the nose so air isn’t entering and exiting, unfiltered, at the top edge of the mask.

 - Masks usually filter particles, they don’t disinfect anything.
 If you have significant health issues leaving you especially vulnerable, or you’re going to extremes, look for military-grade gas masks designed to protect from chemical and biological agents, as well as flu pandemics.
 At that level, you’ll achieve maximum protection.

 - Most medical-style masks do not filter out carbon monoxide or other toxic gases.